mlrun/mlrun/docs/runtimes/images.md

 ## Building a docker image using a dockerfile and using it

+This flow describes how to build the image externally, put it your private repo, and use it in MLRun.

 1. Build an image using Dockerfile:
    1. Create a Dockerfile
    ```